iamnachoj/portfolio-website/README.md

 ## Profile

-Personal Porfolio website built with pure HTML, CSS and Javascript code.
+Personal, minimalistic Porfolio website built with pure HTML, CSS and Javascript code.

+The idea behind is to be plain and simple, showing few projects and a description about oneself.

 ## Features